Space: the final frontier, these are the best Star Trek episodes that your children will love, laugh, and ask to watch more of.

 Welcome to our list of the best Star Trek episodes for kids.
 Before you sit down with your child and turn on the TV, we recommend you pre-watch any episode first.

 Babies in the womb can hear around 16-23 weeks.
 So, if you want your George Takeisms to really sink in, it’s best to start your children’s Star Trek education in utero.
 Skip the Baby Einstein Mozart concerto and pipe the Star Trek Original Series theme song through those headphones your stomach is wearing.

 If you missed the boat, don’t worry; you still have time to instill a love of Trekkie culture in the kiddos — unless they’re 16 and already think you’re stupid for muttering the phrase “resistance is futile” at them whenever they refuse to do their homework.
 You may have lost them by then.
+At that point, you can show them awesome 80’s films or the best films by Alfred Hitchcock.
 But otherwise, get that Star Trek marathon started as soon as possible and you’ll be fine.
 Then the children might not resent you when you dress them as Jean-Luc Picard for Halloween— or the first day of school.

 You have to be careful when selecting which episodes you’ll show them first.
 The episodes you choose can’t be too complex, and we would be a little wary of Deep Space 9 (changelings can be creepy.)